GaddamAkhila08/CPP_PROGRAMMING_PROJECT_AKHILA_GADDAM/README.md

 ## Conclusion

 This project successfully implements a custom string class with functionalities similar to the C++ STL `string` class.
-It demonstrates the practical implementation of OOP concepts, dynamic memory management, and operator overloading through an interactive menu-driven application.
+It demonstrates the practical implementation of Object-Oriented Programming concepts, dynamic memory management, and operator overloading through an interactive menu-driven application.

 ---